japila-books/spark-sql-internals/docs/spark-sql-PlanSubqueries.md

   plan: SparkPlan): SparkPlan
 ```

-For every link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc[ScalarSubquery (SubqueryExpression)] expression in the input link:SparkPlan.md[physical plan], `apply` does the following:
+For every spark-sql-Expression-SubqueryExpression-ScalarSubquery.md[ScalarSubquery (SubqueryExpression)] expression in the input SparkPlan.md[physical plan], `apply` does the following:

 .
-Builds the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical plan] (aka `executedPlan`) of the link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc#plan[subquery logical plan], i.e. creates a link:spark-sql-QueryExecution.adoc#creating-instance[QueryExecution] for the subquery logical plan and requests the optimized physical plan.
+Builds the spark-sql-QueryExecution.md#executedPlan[optimized physical plan] (aka `executedPlan`) of the spark-sql-Expression-SubqueryExpression-ScalarSubquery.md#plan[subquery logical plan], i.e. creates a spark-sql-QueryExecution.md#creating-instance[QueryExecution] for the subquery logical plan and requests the optimized physical plan.

 .
-Plans the scalar subquery, i.e. creates a link:spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.adoc[ScalarSubquery (ExecSubqueryExpression)] expression with a new link:spark-sql-SparkPlan-SubqueryExec.adoc#creating-instance[SubqueryExec] physical operator (with the name *subquery[id]* and the optimized physical plan) and the link:spark-sql-Expression-SubqueryExpression-ScalarSubquery.adoc#exprId[ExprId].
+Plans the scalar subquery, i.e. creates a spark-sql-Expression-ExecSubqueryExpression-ScalarSubquery.md[ScalarSubquery (ExecSubqueryExpression)] expression with a new spark-sql-SparkPlan-SubqueryExec.md#creating-instance[SubqueryExec] physical operator (with the name *subquery[id]* and the optimized physical plan) and the spark-sql-Expression-SubqueryExpression-ScalarSubquery.md#exprId[ExprId].

 `apply` is part of the [Rule](catalyst/Rule.md#apply) abstraction.